penske-media-corp/pmc-vvv/docs/faq.md

    * cp -r wordpress-6/tests /srv/www/variety-com/public_html/ // This should be the site you're going to be testing against
 ```

-CD into the pmc-plugins/pmc-unit-test directory of the site you're migrating.
+CD into the pmc-plugins directory of the site you're migrating.
 ```bash
    * php8.0 /usr/local/bin/composer require --dev yoast/phpunit-polyfills
 ```

-In the unit tests bootstrap file, add ```require_once './vendor/yoast/phpunit-polyfills/phpunitpolyfills-autoload.php';``` pointing at the vendor directory where you installed yoast/phpunit-polyfills
+In the unit tests bootstrap file (`pmc-unit-test/bootstrap.php`), add ```require_once '/FULL/PATH/TO/vendor/yoast/phpunit-polyfills/phpunitpolyfills-autoload.php';``` pointing at the vendor directory where you installed yoast/phpunit-polyfills.
+(You can install the polyfills package in pmc-unit-test, but composer doesn't like the composer.json in that directory, so you would need to modify it first.)

 You will need to export the PMC_PHPUNIT_BOOTSTRAP and the WP_TESTS_DIR.